 Recent changes to the Forest Practices Regulations have exempted clearing associated with buildings or associated development from the requirement to obtain a Forest Practices Plan.
 Therefore, Councils will be responsible for regulating vegetation clearing associated with these activities in future, even for threatened vegetation or on vulnerable land.

-- If land contains critical habitat for threatened species (listed under the Threatened Species Protection Act), any activities on the land (including clearing) must be consistent with a land management plan for the area.
+- If land contains critical habitat for threatened species (listed under the Threatened Species Protection Act 1995), any activities on the land (including clearing) must be consistent with a land management plan for the area.

 Unlike other jurisdictions, in Tasmania there are no provisions for special Species Impact Statements to be carried out.

 However, developers must not knowingly affect a listed threatened species without a permit.
-Before a planning permit is issued under the Land Use Planning and Approvals Act, the developer and planning authority must take into account activities that may threaten critical habitats or significantly affect a threatened species, population or ecological community.
-It is important to note that where there is a conflict between an interim protection order and a planning scheme, the interim protection order overrides the planning scheme (see section 39 of the Land Use Planning and Approvals Act).
+Before a planning permit is issued under the Land Use Planning and Approvals Act 1993, the developer and planning authority must take into account activities that may threaten critical habitats or significantly affect a threatened species, population or ecological community.
+It is important to note that where there is a conflict between an interim protection order and a planning scheme, the interim protection order overrides the planning scheme (see section 39 of the Land Use Planning and Approvals Act 1993).

-Please note, even if a planning authority approves a development, a permit is still required under the Threatened Species Protection Act if the development will result in the ‘taking’ of listed threatened species.
-However, a person carrying out authorised forestry activities or dam works can ‘take’ listed threatened species without a permit under the Threatened Species Protection Act.
+Even if a planning authority approves a development, a permit is still required under the Threatened Species Protection Act 1995 if the development will result in the ‘taking’ of listed threatened species.
+However, a person carrying out authorised forestry activities or dam works can ‘take’ listed threatened species without a permit under the Threatened Species Protection Act 1995.

 Some planning schemes also require an assessment of the impact of a development on flora and fauna, even if the species is not listed as threatened.
-Where Environmental Impact Assessments are required to be undertaken (☞ Go to Chapter 5), these generally need to include impacts on threatened species and mitigation measures to manage the impacts.
+Where Environmental Impact Assessments are required to be undertaken, these generally need to include impacts on threatened species and mitigation measures to manage the impacts (☛ go to Chapter 5 for more information).

-Threatened native vegetation communities (including forests, grasslands and wetlands) that are listed under the Nature Conservation Act 2002 are now subject to protections against “clearance and conversion” under the Forest Practices Act 1985.
+Threatened native vegetation communities (including forests, grasslands and wetlands) that are listed under Schedule 3A of the Nature Conservation Act 2002 are now subject to protections against “clearance and conversion” under the Forest Practices Act 1985.

-As mentioned above, a person carrying out forestry activities under a forest practices plan can ‘take’ listed threatened species (flora or fauna) without a separate permit under the Threatened Species Protection Act.
+As mentioned above, a person carrying out forestry activities under a forest practices plan can ‘take’ listed threatened species (flora or fauna) without a separate permit under the Threatened Species Protection Act 1995.

 ☛ Go to Chapter 8 for a summary of how threatened species are protected under forestry legislation.

-- If you find any injured native wildlife, you should contact Bonorong Wildlife Sanctuary (who will assist through its network of volunteer wildlife carers).
+- If you find any injured native wildlife, you should contact Bonorong Wildlife Sanctuary.
+Bonorong have a network of volunteer wildlife carers who have been trained to assist in these situations.

-- It is well worthwhile viewing information about the status of species and their Recovery Plans to see what measures are being taken.
-These are now conveniently accessible on the DPIPWE website (click HERE) or you can see them at the main offices of Parks and Wildlife.
+- It is worth reviewing information about the species and any relevant Recovery Plans to understand the threats and to see what measures are being taken to protect the species (⇔ click HERE to view Recovery Plans).
+You can also ask to inspect the plans at the main offices of Parks and Wildlife.

-- You can recommend to the Scientific Advisory Committee that a particular species be listed as threatened (you must do so on the prescribed form.)
+- You can recommend to the Scientific Advisory Committee that a particular species be listed as threatened (to do this, complete the required form).
 The SAC is required to assess requests on an urgent basis if necessary.

-- Under the Threatened Species Protection Act the general public does not have standing to enforce the Act’s provisions.
-If you think someone is committing an offence against the Threatened Species Protection Act, Nature Conservation Act or the National Parks and Reserves Management Act, you should inform the Parks and Wildlife Service and ask them to investigate.
+- Under the Threatened Species Protection Act 1995 the general public does not have standing to enforce the Act’s provisions.
+If you think someone is committing an offence against the Threatened Species Protection Act 1995, Nature Conservation Act 2002 or the National Parks and Reserves Management Act 2002, you should inform the Parks and Wildlife Service and ask them to investigate.

 - ☛ Go to Chapter 13 for advice about how to take action to ensure that provisions of these Acts are properly enforced by the relevant authorities.

-- If a species is threatened by a proposed development, you have the opportunity to make submissions to the local council opposing the development (or arguing for stricter management controls) (☛ Go to Chapter 5 for information).
+- If a species is threatened by a proposed development, you have the opportunity to make submissions to the local council opposing the development, or arguing for stricter management controls over the proposal (☛ go to Chapter 5 for information).

 You can obtain the listings from: